Lawyer: Funeral homes not liable for mishandled burials

 MEMPHIS, Tenn.
-(AP) — A lawyer says licensed funeral homes had no responsibility to know that the Tennessee cemetery where they were sending cadavers to be interred was grossly mishandling burials even after it lost its registration.
+(AP) — Licensed funeral homes had no responsibility to know that the Tennessee cemetery where they were sending corpses to be interred was grossly mishandling burials even after it lost its registration, a lawyer said Tuesday.

-Defense attorney John Branson delivered an opening statement Tuesday in the trial in a class-action lawsuit accusing more than a dozen Memphis-area funeral homes of knowingly sending bodies to Galilee Memorial Gardens for three years after its registration expired in December 2010.
+John Branson delivered an opening statement in the trial in a lawsuit accusing more than a dozen funeral homes of knowingly sending bodies to Galilee Memorial Gardens to be buried for three years after its registration expired in December 2010.
+More than 1,200 families claim the Memphis-area funeral homes failed to carry out their “sacred and contractual duties” for relatives who expected their loved ones to be laid to rest with respect.

-Investigations have revealed that the cemetery misplaced hundreds of bodies and crushed caskets to fit them into single plots for years.
+Investigations have revealed that the cemetery’s owners, the Lambert family, misplaced hundreds of bodies, buried multiple cadavers in the same grave, and crushed caskets to fit them into single plots for years.
+Many people can’t find their relatives’ graves.

-Families of the deceased claim the funeral homes should not have kept sending bodies to Galilee until the cemetery closed in 2014.
-The suit blames funeral directors for failing to know about Galilee’s problems.
+The funeral homes kept sending bodies to Galilee until the cemetery was closed in 2014, says the lawsuit, which seeks damages expected to be in the millions of dollars if the jury finds for the families.
+Mishandling of remains would not have occurred if licensed funeral directors had supervised burials until the bodies were in the ground, said Kathryn Barnett, a lawyer for the families.

 Most Read Nation & World Stories